barsoom/devbook/README.md

 We aim towards a consistent style so we don't waste time repeatedly arguing over unimportant things.

+### General

+#### Avoid trailing whitespace.

+It's good practice as a developer to show invisible characters, since they can be significant.
+But when you do, trailing whitespace left by others can be annoying.

+So show it, and strip it.

 ### HTML

 #### Prefer `-` to `_` in CSS classes, ids, data attributes.